UPWARD BOUND and UPWARD BOUND MATH & SCIENCE

-As Upward Bound’s director, Norma has the privilege of working with students to help them realize their academic and personal potential.
+As director, Norma has the privilege of working with students to help them realize their academic and personal potential.
 Her vision is to provide outstanding and relevant services, in an environment that fosters a sense of community that supports learning and personal growth for all participants – students and staff alike.
 The goal is always excellence.

-Norma began her work at LMU in 2004 as the Director of Ethnic & Intercultural Services, and has been the LMU Upward Bound Project Director since its inception in 2007.
+Norma began her work at LMU in 2004 as Director of Ethnic & Intercultural Services.
+She became the UB Project Director at its inception in 2007, and added oversight of UBMS in 2017.
 Prior to coming to LMU, Norma held several TRIO positions including Director of the Student Support Services Program at CSU San Bernardino for eleven years, director of Upward Bound at the National Hispanic University in Oakland from 1989-1991, and Assistant Director of Upward Bound at Occidental College from 1985-1989.
 She holds a BA in Psychology, a Secondary Teaching Credential, and a Master’s degree in Public Administration.
 She is currently pursuing a doctorate in Educational Leadership for Social Justice at LMU.

 Aaron Beasley, a graduate from CSU Long Beach, received his undergraduate degree in Psychology and Black Studies.
 After graduation he pursued a Master’s degree in School Counseling.
 His long term goal is to pursue his doctorate degree in the field of education.
 Aaron has worked with Educational Talent Search, Educational Opportunity Program and Upward Bound.
 With more than 12 years of experience in the field of education, he still gets a great deal of satisfaction assisting students throughout high school and preparing them for college.
 He is a firm believer that success is graduation from an institute of higher education.
 When Aaron is not in the classroom or in the office he loves spending time with his family, working out, watching sports and traveling.